MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 	npm install mobile-center-push --save
 	```

-2. Link the plugin to the React Native app by using the react-native link command.
+2. Link the plugin to the React Native app by using the `react-native link command`.

 	```
 	react-native link mobile-center-push